 Making Outlook Web (OWA) available reduces IT costs and encourages user productivity, but it also creates additional security risks.
 Exposing not only your Exchange Server but also your corporate IT infrastructure to hackers attempting to access your systems via the OWA interface.
+To put the danger into perspective, experts estimate that by using the top 10,000 passwords list, an estimated 30 per cent of all passwords are broken in a matter of seconds.

 One common threat against Outlook Web deployments involves password-guessing or brute force attacks.
 In perpetrating this attack, a hacker runs a list of common passwords against corporate email addresses; both easily found through internet articles, corporate websites, social media, or numerous other more sinister sources.
 This technique of bombarding email accounts with password guesses can also result in user lockouts, potentially creating a Denial of Service (DoS).